mattparker/lamplighthelp/source/24 Viewing Work, Referral and Other Activity Record Tables.md

+# 24 Viewing Work, Referral and Other Activity Record Tables

-# 1. Click on Activities in the main menu bar
+1. Click on Activity in the main menu bar

 ![24 Viewing {{Work}}, {{Referral}} and Other {{Activity}} Record Tables - step 1](24_Viewing_Work,_Referral_and_Other_Activity_Record_Tables_im_1.png)